PraneshS22BEE0237/IOT_Projects/servo_motor_control_with_Attiny85/README.md

 ## 📋 Project Overview

 This project demonstrates how to control two servo motors using an ATtiny85 microcontroller.
 The servo positions are controlled by two potentiometers connected to analog inputs.
-The project includes a custom SoftwareServo library implementation optimized for ATtiny85's limited resources.
+The project includes a custom SoftwareServo library implementation optimized for ATtiny85's limited resources

 ## 🔧 Components Required